 As every dawn is a new beginning for the world, so too can dawn break in even the darkest heart.
 The sun brings light and life; do not cloak yourself in shadows, but let your own light be an illumination.

 Where the Order values law, the Empyrean values wisdom.
 Adjudication started from the teachings of Lugus and punishment is not based on adherence to a labyrinthine codex of laws, but from direct consol on the merits of each case.
 Social equality and impartiality are the model between a government and its citizens as well as between empires.
-As such the Empyrean gives equal voice to small empires as it does those that dominate Erebus.
+As such, the Empyrean gives equal weight to all the peoples of Arcanearth, great and small.

 The Sun rises every day, bringing a new dawn and a new opportunity.
 In the same way, The Empyrean prize redemption and reconciliation.
 People are given a new chance, even evil-doers.
 They are not infinitely patient, but err in the opposite direction of The Order.
 This is extended to other civilizations by leaders following The Empyrean, but if the evil leaders fail to heed their calls to repent, The Empyrean can certainly be roused to arms for their faith.